-For every example, we will also share an instruction on how to replicate the widget scenario using settings in your dashboard.
-But you can also just copy the ready-made widget to your account: for each widget, there is a See live preview link.
-Once you click it, you’ll see a live preview of this widget and the Create widget button that you can use to copy the widget to your dashboard.
+For every example, we will also share an instruction for how to replicate the widget scenario using settings in your dashboard.
+But you can also just copy the examples from below straight to your account.
+Just hit the See live preview link below the widget you like and follow the instructions.

 1. Create a sense of urgency with a welcome popup

-Welcome popup are especially great for flash sales: they appear right after visitors open the site or one of its sections and instantly informs them about the offer.
+Welcome popups are especially great for flash sales: they appear right after visitors open the site or one of its sections and instantly inform them about the offer.
 You can use it to promote flash sales, special offers, or time-limited discounts.
 If your offer sounds like a pretty good deal, your site visitors won’t want to miss it.